maxxiimo/the-front-end-manifesto/mobile-on-rails.md

 ##### Media Types

-Media dependent stylesheets were first specified in the HTML4 and CSS2 W3C recommendations and were designed to allow developers to target specific device types.
-The recognized [media types][] were: all, braille, embossed, handheld, print, projection, screen, speech, tty, tv (CSS2).
+Media dependent stylesheets were first specified in the HTML4 and CSS2 W3C recommendations, and were designed to allow developers to target specific device types through [media types][].
+The recognized media types were: all, braille, embossed, handheld, print, projection, screen, speech, tty, tv.

 Media types could be targeted via @media or @import rules, or in the HTML \<link> element.
 For example: